KTH/devops-course/grading-criteria.md

 The concept: you provide constructive and timely feedback about any task except "feedback".
+The feedback is given before the actual delivery of the task (before the presentation, before the deadline).
+This means that you meet up with the owner of the task, they present the task to you, and you provide the feedback.
 The feedback is provided in a written manner as a well-structured comment on the PR of the task.
-The feedback is given before the actual delivery of the task (before the presentation, before the deadline).

 | Category | Criterion | Description | Requirement |
 |----------|----------|-------------|-------------|